What is PAWS all about?

 What kind of orientation or training will I receive when I become a foster?

 You will receive in-home orientation, and a comprehensive foster packet.
-You will also have access to our Foster Director and a Foster Mentor to help guide you through the process.
+You will also have access to our Foster Director to help guide you through the process.

 What if I have to go out of town when I have a PAWS Foster?